cupy/cupy/docs/source/install.rst

     * If you have multiple versions of CUDA Toolkit installed, CuPy will automatically choose one of the CUDA installations.
       See :ref:`install_cuda` for details.

+    * This requirement is optional if you install CuPy from ``conda-forge``.
+However, you still need to have a compatible driver installed for your GPU.
+See :ref:`install_cupy_from_conda_forge` for details.

 * `Python <https://python.org/>`_: v3.6.0+ / v3.7.0+ / v3.8.0+ / v3.9.0+

 .. note::